kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ## Operator Parameters

-Operators can be customized using proved parameters.
-Where KUDO differs from a lot fo similar tools: _operator parameters are tied to plans, so that when a parameter changes a plan would be automatically triggered._ Here are two typical parameters for the number of nodes and memory that each node container is using:
+Operators can be customized using provided parameters.
+Where KUDO differs from a lot of similar tools: _operator parameters are tied to plans, so that when a parameter changes a plan would be automatically triggered._ Here are two typical parameters for the number of nodes and memory that each node container is using:

 ```yaml
 parameters: